ipums/ipumspy/docs/source/ipums_api/ipums_api_aggregate/index.rst

    # etc...

-You can also request metadata for individual data tables using the same workflow with the :class:`DataTableMetadata <ipumspy.api.metadata.DataTableMetadata>` class.
+You can also request metadata for individual data tables using the same workflow with the :class:`DataTableMetadata <ipumspy.api.metadata.DataTableMetadata>` data class.

 Geographic Extent Selection
 +++++++++++++++++++++++++++